The Elementary Theory of the Frobenius Automorphisms

-\sk An ideal of $R$ is {\em perfect} if $x \si(x) \in I \Rightarrow x, \si(x) \in I$.
+\sk Recall that an ideal of $R$ is {\em perfect} if $x \si(x) \in I \Rightarrow x, \si(x) \in I$.
 A perfect ideal is an intersection of transformally prime ideals.
 There is a bijective correspondence between closed sets in $\spe (R)$ and perfect ideals of $R$. (cf. \cite{cohn}.)

 A perfect ideal is well-mixed: modulo a perfect ideal, $ab = 0 \implies (ab^\si)(ab^{\si})^{\si} = 0 \implies ab^\si = 0$. \sk

 We define a sheaf of difference rings on $\spe (R)$, called the structure sheaf and denoted ${\cal O}_{\spe R}$, as follows.